kachurovskiy/nanoels/h2/README.md

 Use `LEFT` and `RIGHT` buttons to move the carriage.
 If stops are set, they will be respected during the movement.

-When the ELS is off, carriage will move by the distance set using `Step` button (1mm if not shown on screen) but at least 1 stepper motor step.
+When the ELS is off, carriage will move by the distance set using `Step` button but at least 1 stepper motor step.

 When the ELS is ON, carriage will move in pitch increments (stay in the thread) and travel at least the distance set by `Step` button (1mm if not shown on screen).